flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/altitude-indicator.md

 ### Landing Elevation

 This is a horizontal bar on the scale that shows the landing elevation at the destination.
-It is displayed during flight phases 7 and 8 and if the QNH barometric reference mode is selected.
+It is displayed during flight phases 7 and 8 (800 feet radio altitude and touchdown) and if the QNH barometric reference mode is selected.

 ### Ground Reference